au-ts/libmicrokitco/README.md

 ### `co_err_t microkit_cothread_destroy_specific(const microkit_cothread_t cothread)`
 Destroy a specific cothread regardless of their running state.
 Should be sparingly used because cothread might hold resources that needs free'ing.

+If the caller destroy itself, the scheduler will be invoked to pick the next cothread to run.

 ##### Arguments
 - `cothread` is the subject cothread handle.